infinum/eightshift-docs/website/docs/basics/global-settings.md

 [![docs-source](https://img.shields.io/badge/source-eigthshift--frontend--libs-yellow?style=for-the-badge&logo=javascript&labelColor=2a2a2a)](https://github.com/infinum/eightshift-frontend-libs)

 Ok, this is the part that we are incredibly proud of.
 Did you know that you can pass values from the JSON manifest or some other file directly to SCSS?
 Yes, we had the same facial expression when we found out.
-For this, to work, we used Webpack and its excellent features.
+For this to work, we used Webpack and its excellent features.

 > This feature comes only with the block setup.

-If you used the `setup_theme` setup, you are all set; if not, please visit [blocks chapter](blocks) for more details.
+If you used the `setup_theme` setup, you are all set.
+If not, please visit the [blocks chapter](blocks) for more details.

 ## Why do we use this?